msoap/shell2http/README.md

         -host="host" : host for http server
         -host=       : for bind to all hosts -port=NNNN   : port for http server
-        -log=filename: log filename, default - STDOUT
+        -cgi         : set some CGI variables in enviroment -log=filename: log filename, default - STDOUT
         -help